Global bifurcation of solitary waves to the Boussinesq $abcd$ system: Bifurcation from stationary waves with

-The solution theory for \eqref{standing eqn} has been carried out in \cite{CHT}.
-Here we collect some results which will be important for the later bifurcation argument.
+The existence theory for \eqref{standing eqn} has been has been studied systematically in \cite{CHT}.
+Here we collect some resulta that will be important for the later bifurcation argument.
 For the reader's convenience we provide their proofs in Appendix \ref{appendix}. \begin{lem} Any solitary wave solution of \eqref{standing eqn} satisfies

 \end{lem}

 \begin{proposition}[Existence and uniqueness of stationary waves \cite{CHT}] When $a = c = -\beta^2 < 0$ we have \begin{enumerate}[label=\rm(\roman*)] \item there is a solitary wave solution such that $u^-_0(x)<0$ on $\R$.
 Up to translation,